spinecone/build-a-bot-workshop/set_up_twitter.md

 Once you have created an application for your account, visit the Keys and Access Tokens section.
 * Create a new access token.

 We will now take the authorization credentials we just received and put them in a secrets.py file.
-This will be used to authenticate with Twitter.

 *
 Go back to our PythonAnywhere bash console.